lehins/massiv/massiv-scheduler/README.md

   putStrLn "\nDone"
 ```

-Note, that if there was no exception, priniting would never stop.
+Note, that if there was no exception, printing would never stop.

 ```haskell
 λ> infiniteJobs
 aaaaaaaaabcdd*** Exception: divide by zero
 ```

 A special case is when a thread is killed by an async exception.
-Whenever that happens that
+Whenever that happens than the
-exception will be rethrown in a scheduling thread wrapped in a custom `WorkerAsyncException`
+exception will be re-thrown in a scheduling thread, but it will be wrapped in a custom
-exception.
-If for some reason you need to recover the original async exception you can use
+`WorkerAsyncException` exception.
+If for some reason you need to recover the original async
-`fromWorkerAsyncException`.
+exception you can use `fromWorkerAsyncException`.
 See function documentation for an example.

 ### Nested jobs